danielgottt/CyberBodega/README.md

 - [Docker](https://www.docker.com/products/docker-desktop) - Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers
 - [Kubernetes](https://kubernetes.io/) - An open-source system for automating deployment, scaling, and management of containerized applications

-# Setup
->Tools used for creating CTF challenges
 ## Virtual Machine Resources
 - [Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) - Pretty self explanatory
 - [Kali Linux](https://www.kali.org/downloads/) - If you want to be a l33t h@ck3r